 - Submit the Colorado Residency Form to the Registrar's Office.

-- Authorize the COF stipend in PioneerWeb.
-On the Student tab in the left "Banner Self Service" section, select "Click here to expand the myWeb menu" -> Student -> Registration -> COF Stipend Authorization.
+- Authorize the COF stipend in MyDU.
 You must authorize the COF stipend every quarter unless lifetime authorization is selected.

 You're eligible to receive COF for a total of 217.5 credit hours, including any credit hours used while taking college courses during high school.
-If you have used all 217.5 hours and you need additional hours to complete your undergraduate degree, you can request a extension by submitting a waiver request to the Colorado Commission on Higher Education.
+If you have used all 217.5 hours and you need additional hours to complete your undergraduate degree, you can request an extension by submitting a waiver request to the Colorado Commission on Higher Education.
 Contact the Bursar's Office at email@example.com for more information about that process.

 Additional Information about Colorado State Aid

 Eligibility: In order to remain eligible for all Colorado state funding, students need to maintain Satisfactory Academic Progress.

 Appeal Procedures: Students who were not awarded the aid listed above, and believe they are eligible, may appeal for a re-evaluation of their financial aid award package.
 Please see information about Special Circumstances to verify whether your financial situation constitutes a reason to appeal.